 The substitute passed by voice vote in the House on September 18, 2007.

 Passed 77 to 26 in the House on September 18, 2007, to authorize a $250 income tax exemption for disabled veterans.
 The bill was passed and sent to the Senate as a "vehicle" for a possible income tax hike, but without any actual rate increase included.
 This was done because bills must "lay over" in the other body for at least five days before being voted on, and if a tax increase is to be approved by Oct.
 1 it is necessary to have a "vehicle" bill that has done so.
-Who Voted "Yes" and Who Voted "No"
+See who Voted "Yes" and Who Voted "No"

 Received in the Senate on September 19, 2007.